Škoda Octavia: Third generation (Typ 5E; 2012)

 The Octavia RS, available in both the liftback and estate body styles, was premiered at the Goodwood Festival of Speed 2013.
 It features the 162 kW (220 PS) 2.0 TSI engine from the newly launched Volkswagen Golf GTI and the 135 kW (184 PS) 2.0 TDI engine from the Volkswagen Golf GTD.
 With a top speed of 248 km/h, the Octavia RS with petrol engine and manual gearbox was acclaimed to be the fastest production Octavia ever.
-In comparison with the standard car, the sports Octavia features progressive steering (variable-ratio steering), sports chassis, electronic differential lock (XDS), and so-called ‘Performance Sound Generator‘, that enhances the sporty sound of the engine.
+In comparison with the standard car, the sports Octavia features progressive steering (variable-ratio steering), sports chassis, electronic differential lock (XDS), and so-called 'Performance Sound Generator' which enhances the sporty sound of the engine.
 The source of sound vibrations is the electromagnetic pulse generator placed in the area under/in front of the windshield.
 The sound vibrations are spreading into the car's cabin through the body and the windshield.
 The frequency and intensity of the sound are dependent not only on the profile chosen but also on the engine revolutions, driving speed, and engine load (the throttle pedal position).
 The generated sound is directed inside the cabin, especially to the front seat area. Škoda used the 2015 Geneva Motor Show to shine the spotlight on its new and more powerful Octavia RS 230.
 The car has 230 PS (10 PS more than stock) and this helps it shave a tenth off its benchmark sprint time and adds 2 km/h to the car's top speed which increases to 250 km/h (155 mph); it also gets a standard electronic differential in this version and lower, stiffer springs.

 In early 2014, Škoda revealed the Scout; it has raised suspension, plastic cladding, and four-wheel drive.

+In 2016, the Czech brand announced that one million units of the third generation Octavia had been produced.

 In early 2017, the third-generation facelift Octavia arrived in the showrooms, with the main visible difference being the split front headlights looking like the pre-facelift Mercedes-Benz E-Class (W212).